Real Estate - Banner

 The Real Estate Industry reforms will have far-reaching and lasting effects across the industry.
 Education requirements for a career in real estate will rise by 600 per cent*, with a higher entry level and tougher annual training requirements in the future.

 Now is the time to act to stay ahead of these reforms.

 I hold a Certificate of Registration...

 ... but wish to advance in the industry to become an agent.

 Under the reforms you will be now known as an Assistant Agent – Class III.
 If you renew without upgrading to a Certificate IV, then you will be required to resit your Certificate of Registration, as it will require extra units of study under the reform.

 Your alternative is to enrol in a Certificate IV and save time, money and effort in becoming a fully licensed real estate agent.
 Enrolling now means you also won’t have to sit the additional units that will become part of the Certificate IV once the reforms are actioned.
-TAFE NSW is currently offering 3 fully subsidised skillsets in property sales, property management, and strata/community title management to help you complete your Certificate IV in Real Estate faster and cheaper with 15 out of 24 units credited when you compete the 3 skillsets.
+TAFE NSW is currently offering 3 fully subsidised skillsets in property sales, property management, and property business management to help you complete your Certificate IV in Real Estate faster and cheaper with 15 out of 24 units credited when you compete the 3 skillsets.

 For those who want to continue in the industry, clearly the best course of action is to upgrade via the Certificate IV, thereby becoming a Class II Licensed Agent on your next renewal.

 All licensed agents will automatically become a Class II licence holder upon their next renewal.
 However, a current licensed agent also has the opportunity to advance by applying to become a licensee in charge (Class I) upon renewal – an entirely new classification.